confluentinc/schema-registry/docs/installation.rst

        mvn exec:java

-to run an instance of the |sr| against a local Kafka cluster (using the default configuration included with Kafka).
+to run an instance of |sr| against a local Kafka cluster (using the default configuration included with Kafka).

 To create a packaged version, optionally skipping the tests: